diz-vara/CarND-Advanced-Lane-Lines/writeup_p4.md

 minor modifications) you can find in the file `stack.py`

 In this image you see 'test2' image with overlayed binary images:
-- blue for S-channel thrshold
+- blue for S-channel threshold
 - green for sobel magnitude
 - red for sobelX